SaTa999/pyPanair/examples/tutorial1/tutorial1.md

 plt.grid()
 plt.show()
 ```

+We can see how the local lift coefficient takes the highest value at the root of the wing and decreases as it get closer to the tip of the wing.
+This is a characteristic of the local lft coefficient distribution for a untwisted rectangular wing.

+This will be the end of tutorial 1.

 ### References
 1. Craidon, C. B., "A Description of the Langley Wireframe Geometry Standard (LaWgs) Format," *NASA TM 85767*, 1985.